sonata-nfv/tng-cat/README.md

 ## License

-The SONATA SDK Catalogue is published under Apache 2.0 license.
+The 5GTANGO Catalogue is published under Apache 2.0 license.
 Please see the LICENSE file for more details.

 ## Useful Links

-To support working and testing with the son-catalogue database it is optional to use next tools:
+To support working and testing with the tng-catalogue database it is optional to use next tools:

 * [Robomongo](https://robomongo.org/download) - Robomongo 0.9.0-RC4